 Medicare was enacted in 1964 under the Social Security act and was designed to help cover medical expenses of a person age 65 and older who have worked for wages in the United States for at least 10 years.
 Medicare also covers individuals who have a diagnosis of end-stage renal disease or Amyotrophic Lateral Sclerosis (ALS) and qualify for social security disability.
 This program is administered by the Centers for Medicare and Medicaid services (CMS).
 The CMS falls under the jurisdiction of the Social Security administration.
 Individuals who turn 65 years of age have a limited time frame to sign up on their own.
 In some cases, however, individuals can be signed up automatically if they meet all the requirements.
 Medicare is divided into four parts known as A, B, C, and D.

 Part (A) is also known as inpatient hospital insurance.
 It is responsible for the reimbursement of services rendered in the hospital, skilled nursing facilities, acute rehabilitation facilities, home health and hospice care.
-Part (A) is premium free for qualifying individuals who have worked for wages in the United States or territories for many years or have been diagnosed with end stage renal disease (ESRD).
-For the inpatient stay, part (A) pays for, day one through sixty, minus the standard deductible (see table).
-2020 Medicare deductible is 1,408.00 dollars.
-Days, sixty-one through ninety, an additional $335.00 per day is the responsibility of the beneficiary.
-From day 91 and on, $670.00 per day will be the responsibility of the beneficiary.
+Part (A) is premium free for qualifying individuals who have worked for wages in the United States or territories for certain amount of years or have been diagnosed with end stage renal disease (ESRD) or ALS.
+For the inpatient stay, part (A) pays for, day one through sixty, minus the standard deductible amount.
+Days, sixty-one through ninety, an additional amount per day is the responsibility of the beneficiary.

 Benefit Time Period Part A coverage Patient cost